 School bus drivers at Midlakes report a number of outstanding rewards and benefits while transporting the most precious cargo in the world − our students!!
 For more information, including testimonials and video on what it is like to drive for Midlakes schools, visit Midlakes Bus Driver Recruitment Page.

 Parents: Make sure your child knows of an alternate drop-off location for an emergency dismissal.
 Be sure to contact the Transportation Department AND the Main Office at your child's schools if this information needs to be updated.

 School Bus Rules

-- Stay in your seat while the bus is moving.
+- Students MUST stay in their seats while the bus is moving.

 - Keep the bus clean and the aisles clear.

 - Keep head, hands, and arms inside the bus.